CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a solid skill description that clearly identifies its domain (E2E testing with Playwright and Cypress), includes an explicit 'Use when' clause, and uses natural trigger terms users would employ.
-The main weakness is that the capability description leans slightly toward aspirational language ('catch bugs, improve confidence, enable fast deployment') rather than listing more concrete specific actions the skill enables.
+This is a solid skill description that clearly identifies its domain (E2E testing with Playwright/Cypress), includes an explicit 'Use when' clause with relevant triggers, and is distinctive enough to avoid conflicts.
+The main weakness is that the capability descriptions lean slightly toward aspirational language ('catch bugs, improve confidence, enable fast deployment') rather than listing more concrete specific actions the skill enables.

 Suggestions

-Replace aspirational outcomes ('catch bugs, improve confidence, enable fast deployment') with more concrete actions like 'write page object models, configure test retries, set up CI integration, handle test fixtures'.
+Replace aspirational phrases like 'catch bugs, improve confidence, and enable fast deployment' with more concrete actions such as 'write page object models, configure test retries, set up CI integration, handle test fixtures'.

 DimensionReasoningScore